morlandi/django-task/README.rst

         },
     }

-4b. or, if you plan to install one many instances of the project on the same server:
+5) **or, if you plan to install one many instances of the project on the same server**:

 .. code-block:: python